-The bachelor of science program, directed jointly by the psychology and biology departments, helps students understand nervous systems from a variety of scientific perspectives.
+The bachelor of science program helps students understand nervous systems from a variety of scientific perspectives.

 Hands-on learning opportunities are emphasized through laboratory courses and undergraduate research experiences.
 Although not required, students are encouraged to pursue independent study, advanced research, or honors.

 In addition to the Common Course of study, the major consists of 15 courses distributed among foundation, core and elective courses.
 Foundation courses include BIOL 112, CHEM 107, 108, 221, PSYC 110, 120; Core courses include NEUR 201, NEUR 256, NEUR 323, NEUR 401; and five electives from the approved list: BIOL 213, 214, 251, 255, 310, 314, CHEM 351, CM 151, NEUR 205, 255, 265, 275, 351, 353, 355; PHIL 225, PSYC 203, 225, 232, 256, 321, 322; one semester of neuroscience research (NEUR 391/392, 491/492, 495/496) may be used as an elective.
 Neuroscience majors may not minor in psychology or biology and may not seek a second major (A.B. or B.S.) in either biology or psychology.

 The most important step in starting your research experience is to discuss your interests with a faculty member from the Neuroscience Program.
 Ideally, you should seek out the faculty member whose research work is most similar to your own interests.
 Don’t be dissuaded if you cannot pinpoint your exact area of interest; any faculty member from the Neuroscience Program will be happy to talk with you and help you explore what type of research would be best for you.
 A faculty member may request that you enroll in a specific upper-level course to ensure that your motivation is genuine, that you have an essential base of information, and to acquaint you with some fundamental laboratory techniques.